Go With the Flow

 3. Keep raising the stakes: Once you achieve a goal, set a new one.
 If you don't, it's easy to get bored.
 When we are bored, we start dreaming about doing something other than what we are currently doing.
 Setting a goal that is just out of reach will improve your game and keep you in the moment.
 Two great ways to cultivate the conditions of flow.

 4. Enjoy the immediate experience: Experience isn't good or bad.
 It's what you are doing right now!
 Learning to enjoy the moment is amazing flow training.

 Whether it's called "treeing" "the zone" or "flow state", looking to experience it should be the aim of any tournament player.
 Not only will you become a better player, but you will undoubtedly find more enjoyment too.

 Damon Valentino has over two decades of experience as a high school tennis coach, independent school educator and teaching tennis professional.
 Valentino is a former nationally-ranked junior and full-scholarship Michigan State tennis player, and he holds a Master's degree in Sport Psychology from John F. Kennedy University in Pleasant Hill, CA. Valentino uses mental skills techniques to help people perform at an optimal level.
-Contact Valentino online or via email.
+You can learn more at his website - or contact him online or via email.